 - 7. When first took me and my brother she lived in Dundee.
 At first the three of us were on our own there for a short time.
-Then she met sand they got married quite quickly and moved to Arbroath.
-At first, we were living in started school at Wardykes Primary School in Arbroath when I was four.
+Then she met quite quickly and moved to Arbroath.
+At first, we were living in and I started school at Wardykes Primary School in Arbroath when I was four.
 I was a year younger than everybody else.
 I don't have any memories of being in foster care until we lived in - 8.
 Soon after we moved to and they moved me to a different primary school called Inverbrothock.
 I might have just started in primary 2 by this stage and stayed there until primary 3.
 Then we moved to Carnoustie at and I spent primary 4 and primary 5 living at that address.
 It was during primary 5 that I went into a children's home.
 I went to Carlogie Primary School and I found out from my records recently that I was in another school from 1979 to 1980 called Panbride Primary School, in a tiny place called Panbride just outside of Carnoustie.
 I can remember going there and I can remember a girl there and that's it.

-9. GSG-SPO were well spoken, posh people. was a very nice woman, but gsg was t he opposite.
-In the household there was ^c ssg , and me.
-Then they had a daughter a couple of years later and she was called She was four or five years younger than me.
+they had a daughter a couple of years later and she was called .
+She was for five years younger than me.
 I shared a bedroom with my brother all the time.
-Then, when came along, she had her own room.
-Th ne houses we lived in were very nice and the ey were semi-detached buildings and all o on two storeys.
+The 9.
+The GSG-SPO were well spoken, posh people. was a very nice woman, but or five years younger than me.
+I shared a bedroom with my brother all the time.
+The when came along, she had her own room.
+The houses we lived in were ve was the opposite.
+In the household there was GSG , and and me.
+The when came along, she had her own room.
+The houses we lived in were ve they had a daughter a couple of years later and she was called .
+She was fou or five years younger than me.
+I shared a bedroom with my brother all the time.
+Then, nice and they were semi-detached buildings and all on two storeys. when came along, she had her own room.
+The houses we lived in were ver nice and they were semi-detached buildings and all on two storeys.